chuckstack/nu-tutor2/readme.md

 ## Example

-We included a sample `tutor2.md` markdown file to make the process easy to understand and test.
+We include a sample `tutor2.md` markdown file to make the process easy to understand and test.

 ```nu
 source injest.nu